 - Those data over a period that is relevant can be made trending using cyber forensics.

 - The entire data can be scanned to identify and extract specific risks for future analysis.

 - The efficiency of the control environment and policies can be tested by determining the attributes that violate the rules.

-- Cyber forensics is used to set the trends of identification which the company people, consultants and forensic analysts are not aware of.
+- It is used to set the trends of identification which the company people, consultants and forensic analysts are not aware of.

-1. Technical Aptitude: Cyber forensics is based on technology.
+1. Technical Aptitude: It is based on technology.
 Hence knowledge of various technologies, computers, mobile phones, network hacks, security breaches, etc. is essential.

 2. Attention to detail: A forensic investigator needs to pay a great deal of attention to detail to examine a large amount of data to identify proofs.